Potatoes and Pomeranians

 No, but be reasonable, and think of it as eating a piece of cake, have a small serving and eat it rarely.

 People don’t eat potatoes because they think they taste good.
 We like them because they are a vehicle for delivering fat.
 If you eat potatoes, be sure to eat them with lots of organic butter, bacon, sour cream and/or chili on top to slow the absorption of the sugar from the potato into your bloodstream.

 Sweet potatoes, on the other hand, are a great addition to your diet, but keep the serving size reasonable, maybe 1/2 a sweet potato or 1/2 cup with a meal.
 Read below for fabulous recipes.

 Who buys the most potatoes?

-Large Fries from McDonalds: 500 calories converting into 15 tsp of sugar in your blood.
+Large Fries from McDonalds: 500 calories and 55 grams of carbs converting into 14 tsp of sugar in your blood.

 - More nutrients: Natural source of beta-carotene, Vitamin C, Manganese, B Vitamins, Potassium

 - 1/2 cup sweet potato has about 13 grams of carbohydrate, similar to a white potato